Depp under pressure in cross-examination at Sun libel case

 Heard is attending the three-week trial and is expected to give evidence later.

-Depp is also suing Heard in the United States for $50 million for allegedly defaming him in a Washington Post article about domestic abuse.
+Depp is also suing Heard for $50 million in the U.S. for allegedly defaming him in a Washington Post article about domestic abuse.
 That case is due to be heard next year.